-Staff and committee members at Amberley playgroup will aim to maintain confidentiality at all times in order to protect the privacy of children and families involved in the setting.
+Staff and committee members at Amberley playgroup will aim to always maintain confidentiality in order to protect the privacy of children and families involved in the setting.

 All information passed to playgroup by parents or carers, verbal or written, will be seen as confidential including contact details, medical information and children's records.
 Personal information will only ever be shared in the interest of a child's safety or with the permission of parents or guardians following discussion with playgroup staff.
 See Child protection policy section 3.1 for further information regarding confidentiality and child protection processes.